LocalJoost/LocalJoost.github.io/_posts/2023-08-13-Using-MRTK3-pre17-on-Magic-Leap-2.markdown

 ## No panic

-Yeah, I have a Magic Leap 2 lying here for a few days.
+Yeah, I have a Magic Leap 2 lying here since a few days.
 No, it's not mine.
 No, I am not abandoning HoloLens 2.
 Yes, I do like Magic Leap 2 although it has some clear cons compared to HoloLens 2.
 Yes, it also has some very clear pros.
 Anyway, it's just that I am very much a proponent of cross-platform development.
 You have seen me porting my app to Quest 2/Pro and even Android ARCore phones - and even putting them up for download in their various stores.
 I think choice is important, cross-platform development is important (and fun, as well as challenging), and I intend to write about some findings and pitfalls I come across.
 So other people don't need to fall into the same pit.
 Basically, what I have been doing since 2007.

 ## So how, why?